-The Allyn Walker controversy demonstrates that it is not only researchers who are bold enough to report on the realities of mutually willing intergenerational erotic encounters who will risk their careers, such as historian Amanda Littauer (2020) in her seminal article on lesbian exemplars.
+The Allyn Walker controversy demonstrates that it is not only researchers who are bold enough to report on the realities of mutually willing intergenerational erotic encounters who will risk their careers, such as historian Amanda Littauer (2020) in her seminal article on lesbian examples.
 One would think that, if any and all intergenerational erotic encounters involving legal minors are what an individual opposes first and foremost, then efforts to assist those who have not engaged in illegal activity to refrain from doing so should be met with encouragement and positive appreciation.
-In the climate of the 2020s, prevention researchers like Walker – who dare to speak on how stigmatizing MAPs for their attractions can leave them hopeless and internalizing the idea that they are “ticking time-bombs” – also find their careers at risk.
+In the climate of the 2020s, prevention researchers like Walker who dare to speak on how stigmatizing MAPs for their attractions can leave them hopeless and internalizing the dangerous idea that they are “ticking time-bombs” with no self-control, also find their careers at risk.

 For some, the emotion they have attached to the subject, or the images they have in their head, may make any evidence-based discussion which does not validate their strongly held beliefs beyond the pale.
 In a three-hour Youtube interview (link) with influential activist Tom O’Carroll, author of multiple scholarly articles, blog posts at his personal website (link), and the books Paedophilia: The Radical Case (1980, PDF here) and Michael Jackson’s Dangerous Liaisons (2010, review here [Bailey]), respectively, psychology student Danny Whittaker’s reasoned demeanor breaks down by the end of the conversation.
 Transcribed, Whittaker drops the proverbial “mask” and in a remarkable display of honesty, says the following: